RyanJField/data-registry/docs/data_upload.md

 where `<token>` should be replaced with a valid access token and `<checksum>` should be replaced by the SHA-1 checksum of the file you want to upload.
 The Linux command `sha1sum` can be used to calculate the SHA-1 checksum.

 If there are no
-existing registered files with the specified checksum you will get a 200 OK response with a JSON body containing a `uuid` and `url`, e.g.
+existing registered files with the specified checksum you will get a 200 OK response with a JSON body containing a `url`, e.g.
 ```
 {
-  "uuid":"6d77339d-16a1-46b0-9293-5cf3aca298ef",
   "url":"https://..."
 }
 ```
 If there is an existing file with the same checksum you will get a 409 CONFLICT response.

-The UUID is the unique identifier of the file and should be used as the `path` when creating a `StorageLocation`.
 The URL can be used to upload the file with a HTTP PUT, e.g.:
 ```
 curl -i --upload-file <filename> "<url>"
 ```